Celloman: Musical career

 Over the years, Ivan has performed live and played on hundreds of records by artists such as Bebel Gilberto, Smoke City, The Lighthouse Family Leona Lewis, Keane, Annie Lennox, Gallows, The Spice Girls, Etti Ankri, David D'Or, Shaun Escoffery, Samantha Fox, Natacha Atlas.Mor Karbasi Adrian Sherwood, Coldcut, Lee Scratch Perry and others.
-In November 2019, Hussey joined Snow Patrol on their UK Reworkedtour.
+In November 2019, Hussey joined Snow Patrol on their UK Reworked tour.

 Celloman began in 2001 with the release of Aquador on Ivan Hussey's own independent record label Jambila Music (formerly SPI).
 Since then, Hussey has released a further six albums under the name Celloman, plus two albums under the name Ivan Hussey.